Why Elect S Corp Tax Status for Your LLC?

-Unlike an LLC, partnership, or C corp, an S corp isn’t actually a business structure.
+Unlike a limited liability company (LLC), partnership, or C corp, an S corp isn’t actually a business entity.
 Instead, it is a tax designation that can be applied to a business.
 LLCs and corporations can both elect to be taxed as an S corp, provided they meet certain criteria.

 The Default Tax Structure for an LLC

-An S corporation may invite closer scrutiny from the IRS because it uses a more complex tax designation than a sole proprietorship or partnership.
+An S corporation may invite closer scrutiny from the IRS because it uses a more complex tax designation than a single-member LLC or partnership.
 This complexity can lead to more accounting or filing mistakes, which can result in the IRS stripping a business of its S corp status.
-If you choose this status it’s critical to abide by all IRS regulations.
+If you choose this status, it’s critical to abide by all IRS regulations.

 Qualifications for an LLC to Be Taxed as an S Corp

-One of the advantages of an LLC is that it has some flexibility in how it is taxed.
-While the default is to tax an LLC as a sole proprietorship or a partnership, your LLC may qualify for S corp tax designation.
+One of the benefits of an LLC is that it has some flexibility in how it is taxed.
+While the default is to tax an LLC as a disregarded entity or a partnership, your LLC may qualify for S corp tax designation.

 Few restrictions exist for LLC ownership.
 Generally, there’s no maximum number of members permitted in an LLC and no citizenship requirements.
 An LLC can also be owned by other business entities such as corporations or other LLCs.
 In contrast, to qualify for S corp status, your business cannot have more than 100 owners, all owners must be U.S. citizens or permanent residents, and no other business entities may be owners.

 Save time and have a professional service form an S-Corp for you.